leoelicos/bcs-05-day-planner/README.md

 ## Introduction

 Managers and engineers often struggle to organise their daily tasks.
 This app's design is geared towards a daily set of tasks.
-I wanted to create an app that dynamically updated HTML and CSS elements using jQuery and Bootstrap.
+I wanted to create an app that dynamically updated HTML and CSS elements using jQuery.

 While making this app, I learned about the importance of event delegation to make code look neater, as well as the convenience of client-side local storage and server-side APIs.

-### Client-side APIs
+### Third-Party APIs

 -  The app uses [moment.js](https://momentjs.com/) to get the current time and use this information to render a clock
+-  The app uses [jQuery UI Autocomplete](https://jqueryui.com/autocomplete/) to suggest a list of [business vocabulary from Indeed.com](https://www.indeed.com/career-advice/career-development/business-vocabulary)

 ### Server-side APIs